How Libertarianism and Christianity intersect

-Libertarians often define "harm to another person" too narrowly.
+Libertarians often define "harm to another person" too broadly.
 Morality should be defined solely

 by the Bible.
 For example, while libertarians may support laws against abortion (many libertarians actually support

 abortion), they usually side with liberals who are against laws that define marriage as between one man and one woman.
 They think that mutual consent of sexual perversion does not fall within the definition of hurting someone.
-This utopian thinking has blinders on; it is naive.
+On this issue, libertarianism is the weak point that has allowed the secularists to break the barrier Christianity has held against cultural destruction.
+Libertarian/liberal thinking on homosexuality is naive.
 Homosexuality is devastating

 to those involved and to society at large.
 "Mutal consent" is a post-modern illusion that does not change the fact that people are hurt when immorality occurs.
 The Bible says, "Woe to those who call evil good, and good evil."
 (Isaiah 5:20-21) See our article Gay Rights

 We should remember that the law is a teacher.
 Before the Civil War, when slavery was legal, many Christians believed that slavery was OK and even biblical!
 After the Civil War, Christians abandoned that dangerous notion.
 I believe there is a parallel with gay marriage.
 Making gay marriage legal drives some Christians to think that it is OK--and even biblical.